 Hear about the impact that current federal immigration policies and rhetoric are having on the mental health and well-being of immigrants and immigrant families, as well as recommendations for serving these communities.

-Learn strategies and best practices for language access, as well as implementing the National Culturally and Linguistically Appropriate Services Standards (CLAS).
+Learn strategies and best practices for cultural, linguistic, and LGBTQ competency, as well as implementing the National Culturally and Linguistically Appropriate Services Standards (CLAS).

 Hear from local advocates about the impact of trauma on young people and how communities are building models for healing.